ramadlana/ramadlana.my.id/content/pages/index.md

       various technologies to meet evolving business needs, embracing agility in a constantly changing field.
-My strong foundational skills in networking, computer systems, and programming have enabled me to quickly acquire and master new technologies.I might not have immediate expertise in every area, but I excel at learning, researching, experimenting, and mastering new skills.
-My experience includes working extensively with networking systems, developing monitoring solutions, and building software and automation tools using Python, JavaScript, Node.js, and React.js.I have a solid understanding of microservices architecture, containerization with Docker, and Kubernetes clusters.
+My strong foundational skills in networking, computer systems, and programming have enabled me to quickly acquire and master new technologies.

+      I might not have immediate expertise in every area, but I excel at learning, researching, experimenting, and mastering new skills.
+My experience includes working extensively with networking systems, developing monitoring solutions, and building software and automation tools using Python, JavaScript, Node.js, and React.js.
+I have a solid understanding of microservices architecture, containerization with Docker, and Kubernetes clusters.

       I am also proficient in automation and development tools like Ansible.
-I dedicate significant time to exploring and developing projects with cloud technologies, particularly AWS, GCP, and Microsoft Azure.I thrive on self-directed research and development, constantly seeking to enhance my skills and apply my knowledge to improve my day-to-day work.
+I dedicate significant time to exploring and developing projects with cloud technologies, particularly AWS, GCP, and Microsoft Azure.
+I thrive on self-directed research and development, constantly seeking to enhance my skills and apply my knowledge to improve my day-to-day work.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''